 I’m a little obsessed with these flavors after making this Black Eyed Peas Salsa.
 With the addition of a few ingredients and substituting a few other ingredients, I made the same flavors into a hearty salad.

 I added avocados and black beans to my classic Black Eyed Peas Salsa.
 You could also add a protein like chicken or shrimp that will make it a little more hearty.
 As well, I used fresh basil instead of cilantro.
 Then I used a white wine vinegar in the dressing.

 This makes a delicious side dish for a family meal or with the addition of chicken a filling stand-alone meal.

 The vinaigrette of sugar, vinegar, and oil gives the salad a slightly pickled flavor.
 If you prefer, you can leave off the vinaigrette dressing and use your favorite dressing.
 Sometimes I add ranch in addition to the vinaigrette.

 You then spoon the avocado and black bean mixture over a bed of lettuce.
 I used iceberg this time, but Romaine or any variety would be good.

 It’s a light and bright salad with bold Southern-style flavors.
 Another bonus, it can be made really quickly.
 Canned beans are ideal for this recipe; this also makes it very easy to make.
 And, very easy to always have the ingredients in your pantry.
 Coincidently, this makes it a great busy weeknight meal.
 Which is a huge bonus for me since he boys are back in school and have extra activities.

-- approximately 8 cups lettuce your favorite, I used iceberg
+- 8 cups lettuce your favorite, I used iceberg

-- 1 15-ounce can black eyed peas, with or without jalapenos
+- 15 ounce can black-eyed peas with or without jalapenos

-- 1 15-ounce can shoepeg or whole kernel corn
+- 15 ounce can shoepeg or whole kernel corn

 - 1/4 teaspoon ground black pepper